How to revert a Git Pull Request?

 You want to avoid being in a position of reverting the pull request as often as possible, but sometimes, you just have to do it.
 And a lot of situations are beyond your control.
 So here are some of the reasons:

 • The pull request was accepted and merged by mistake.
-This ends up with the original code having a bunch of broken code.
+This often happens on the master branch, which is critical for the stability of the project, and can result in the original code having a bunch of broken code.

 • The commits made to a branch consist of unintended changes.